AlexandruC5/Project-1/README.md

 * Game: Tengai

   Hello!
-This is our repository of Tengai, the arcade game we are programming for our project 1 of asignment at CITM.
+This is our repository of Tengai, the arcade game we are programming for our project 1 of asignment at CITM - UPC.